-In theory, there is no limit on some premium credit cards, but the majority of high credit limit credit cards, will offer a limit somewhere in the tens of thousands.
+In theory, there is no limit on some high spending limit or premium credit cards, but the majority of high credit limit credit cards will offer a limit somewhere in the tens of thousands.

 Your credit limit will be set by your credit score.
-For obvious reasons high limit premium credit cards tend to only be available to those who have the very best credit scores.
+High limit premium credit cards tend to be available only to those who have the very best credit scores.

 The average credit card limit in the UK is between £3,000 to £4,000.
-If you'd like to get a premium credit card for a higher limit, you should check your credit score before applying and make sure it's very good.
+If you want or need to get a premium credit card for a higher limit, you should check your credit score before applying and make sure it's very good.

-You will need to meet a minimum income requirement for premium cards, especially for cards with no credit limits.
-This can be anywhere from £20,000 per year at the lower end of the spectrum, all the way up to having a 'high net worth' (ie being a millionaire)
+You will also need to meet a minimum income requirement for premium cards, especially for cards with no credit limits.
+This can be anywhere from £20,000 to £50,000 per year at the lower end of the spectrum, all the way up to being a 'high net worth' individual (i.e. being a millionaire).

 For the elite premium cards you may also need to spend a minimum amount with the card each month to be eligible.